pthompson8594/Semantic-Frame-Compression/README.md

 Decompression:

 Provide LLM with contents of the Semantic Frame Compression text file.
+(Copy Paste or a make default prompt out of it)

 Prompt:
 Using the Semantic Frame Compression(SFC), expand the following compressed information: